TomWinton/NextWorkingDayGovUK/README.md

 # NextWorkingDayGovUK
-A Custom Action providing the next working day from a time and date you specify factoring in UK Bank Holidays.
+A Custom Action providing the next working day from a time and date you specify factoring in UK Bank Holidays (uses: https://www.api.gov.uk/gds/bank-holidays/#bank-holidays).
 There's a solution folder with all the bits in and a sample flow if you just want to use as is.
 Otherwise, build it and add your own custom apis or chop it up or whatever.

 ## What is it doing
 This: